If you are looking for kid friendly restaurants Sydney has many and all the ones in the central Sydney city area are listed here for you!

 The Tea Cosy: 33 George Street, The Rocks

 If you need something more substantial to eat then your best choices are Pancakes on the Rocks, read our review here; Ribs & Burgers (for baby sliders with a view); or the Munich Brauhaus (formerly known as the Lowenbrau Keller) where kidlets can munch on healthy and not so healthy items, whilst they are being entertained by an Oom-pah band!

-Your best bet for kid friendly dining in the ultra-busy Circular Quay is City Extra.
+Some of the best family friendly restaurants Sydney CBD are found at the ultra-busy Circular Quay.
+A top family favourite is City Extra.
 This place is open 24 hours, has a kids menu as well as colouring, and much cleaner loos (including baby change table) than those grotty public toilets at Circular Quay!
 Read what Seana thinks about it here.